qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Delimited text file (e.g. :file:`.csv`, :file:`.txt`) can be loaded in QGIS using the tools described above.
 However, loaded this way, it'll show up like a simple table data.
-Sometimes, delimited text files can contain geometric data you'd want to visualize; this is what the |delimitedText| :guilabel:`Add Delimited Text Layer` is designed for.
+Sometimes, delimited text files can contain geometric data you'd want to visualize; this is what the |addDelimitedTextLayer| :guilabel:`Add Delimited Text Layer` is designed for.

-Click the toolbar icon |delimitedText| :sup:`Add Delimited Text Layer` in the :guilabel:`Manage layers` toolbar to open the :guilabel:`Create a Layer from a Delimited Text File` dialog, as shown in figure_delimited_text_.
+Click the toolbar icon |addDelimitedTextLayer| :sup:`Add Delimited Text Layer` in the :guilabel:`Manage layers` toolbar to open the :guilabel:`Create a Layer from a Delimited Text File` dialog, as shown in figure_delimited_text_.